puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   >Supported Versions: Microsoft Edge on Windows and Mac since version 77 or later

   #### Description

+This policy was removed in M80, because it is not necessary anymore as WebDriver is now compatible with all existing policies.

 This policy allows users of the WebDriver feature to override policies which can interfere with its operation.

 Currently this policy disables [SitePerProcess](#siteperprocess) and [IsolateOrigins](#isolateorigins) policies.

-If you enable this policy, WebDriver can be configured to override incompatible policies.
+If the policy is enabled, WebDriver will be able to override incomaptible policies.

-If you disable this policy or don't configure it, WebDriver can't be configured to override incompatible policies.
+If the policy is disabled or not configured, WebDriver will not be allowed to override incompatible policies.

   #### Supported features:
   - Can be mandatory: Yes